skjaeve/pyaacgmlib/README.md

 Other functions: _setNow()_, _setDateTime(**datetime**)_,
 _getDateTime()_ exist but aren't really needed, unless you're going to bypass the wrapper functions and use the C functions directly.

+# License

+Short story: GPL v3.

+Long story:
+Version 2.3 of the AACGMv2 C code includes the AstAlg library, which is licensed under GPL v2 or later.
+The magnetic local time (MLT) code uses the AstAlg code.
+Since I wrap the MLT functions, my code is automatically GPL.
+Older versions of the AACGMv2 code (without MLT) didn't have an explicit license, so I simply assume that it had an implicit GPL-compatible license.
+The time.c/h files refer to a different license file which I haven't been able to find.